 Utilizing modified Fibonacci scale in WSJF calculations

-• Precision: Using a modified Fibonacci scale, teams can introduce more granularity and accuracy in evaluating task priorities.
-This can help ensure that teams are accurately reflecting the relative importance of different tasks, leading to more informed decision-making and better project outcomes.
+• Precision: Using a modified Fibonacci scale, teams can evaluate task priorities with more granularity and accuracy.
+This can help ensure that teams accurately reflect the relative importance of different tasks, leading to more informed decision-making and better project outcomes.

 • Consistency: Applying a standardized scale ensures consistency in assigning weights across different tasks, enhancing the reliability of WSJF calculations.
-By using a consistent scale, teams can ensure that they are making accurate comparisons between various tasks and making informed decisions based on reliable data.
+By using a consistent scale, teams can make accurate comparisons between various tasks and make informed decisions based on reliable data.

 Debunking Myths Around WSJF in Agile and Its Applicability